 Think of your past not as a script you’re forced to follow, but as an old map.
 Some paths on it are worn smooth by joy, while others are marked by detours and potholes.
 This guide is about learning to read that map differently, so you can build a new, more fulfilling route toward connection.

-6 Gentle Signs Your Past Affects Love Life — and Your Present
+6 Gentle Signs Your Past Affects Love Life

 These aren't red flags to judge yourself by, but gentle whispers from your heart, inviting you to pay attention.